Busselton Margaret River Airport

 The regional Busselton Margaret River Airport (BMRA) has been developed to accommodate interstate and international air services.
 Jetstar has been secured to provide a future air service that will directly link the East Coast of Australia with the South West of Western Australia.

-The first-ever commercial air service between Melbourne and Busselton, disrupted from its original commencement date by the COVID-19 pandemic, will open a new gateway into Western Australia that will allow visitors to fly direct to the South West.
+The first-ever commercial air service between Melbourne and Busselton – disrupted from its original commencement date by the COVID-19 pandemic – has opened a new gateway into Western Australia that will allow visitors to fly direct to the South West.

-Services are expected to commence in June 2021 and run three times a week, providing a regular passenger transport service that will boost the local tourism industry and unlock new opportunities in investment and job-creation.
-Jetstar remains committed to the route and looks forward to launching the historic first flights between Busselton and Melbourne as border controls are adjusted, travel demand returns and operational ramp up allows.
+Services commenced 6 April 2022 and run three times a week.
+The service provides a regular passenger transport service that will boost the local tourism industry and unlock new opportunities in investment and job-creation.

 The significant State Government and local support for the City of Busselton-managed BMRA has already resulted in the generation of business and employment opportunities, in addition to the millions of dollars spent locally during construction.